-More opioid dependence treatment neededAugust 6th, 2013 in Addiction /
+More opioid dependence treatment neededAugust 6, 2013 in Medicine & Health / Addiction

 A new report from Simon Fraser University researcher Bohdan Nosyk calls for the expansion of heroin and opioid medical treatment to stem the increase of overdose deaths.

 "Prescription opioid abuse and overdose is on the rise throughout North America," says the SFU Health Sciences associate professor and lead author of the study that was published in Health Affairs.
 "Opioid overdose is now the second-leading cause of accidental death in the U.S., behind only motor-vehicle accidents.

 "People from all walks of life, including youths, are accessing these drugs and the consequences are deadly."

 The report highlights increases in the prevalence and hazards related to the use of opioids, such as heroin, and prescription opioids like oxycodone, in Canada and the United States, and the gap in treatment availability in both countries.